tim1014/MoeBBRplus-5.x/README.md

 <br/><br/>

-# Patch and build kernel yourself
+# Patch and build kernel by yourself

 ### Requirement and Perparation
 1. GCC >= 4.9, check with "gcc --version"m or install / upgrade if you haven't.